Jaime Harrison brings message of hope to Hartsville

-HARTSVILLE, S.C. — Jaime Harrison brought his messages of restoring hope and working to improve the lives of South Carolina residents to Hartsville on Thursday afternoon.
+HARTSVILLE, S.C. — Jaime Harrison brought his messages of restoring hope and working to improve the lives of South Carolina residents to Hartsville on March 12.

 Harrison, the leading Democratic candidate opposing Sen. Lindsey Graham in his reelection bid, spoke at Sam Kendall’s.